AoifeW123/High-Low/README.md

 ### III.
 Genre

-A guessing game that allows the user to input a guess and the user will wither win or lose.
+A guessing game that allows the user to input a guess and the user will either win or lose.

 ### IV.
 Technical Details